Skip to Content

 Serving Suggestions

-• Refrigerate Store the leftovers is in an airtight container for 3-4 days.
+• Refrigerate: Store leftover lollipops in an airtight container for 3-4 days.

-• Freeze Let the chicken lollipops cool, then transfer them to a freezer-safe container or bag.
-They will keep for six months.
+• Freeze: Let the chicken cool and transfer them to a freezer-safe container or bag.
+Chicken lollipops freeze for 4-6 months.

 Frequently Asked Questions